rwarbelow/kwk-level-1-week-1-lectures/020_project_guidelines.md

 If students have built out their HTML and are not sure what to do next, they can try to add stretch features, such as:

+  * Add buttons and forms using dynamic routes
   * Add the same navigation to each page on the app, that links all pages.
   * Add video using the HTML `<video>` element
   * Add bootstrap (using a link to their CDN in the HTML head) and additional styling
-* Add buttons

 ### Finishing Up